A'keria C. Davenport: Personal life

 A'Keria C. Davenport is a member of the Drag Haus of Davenport, with Drag Race alum Kennedy Davenport, Sahara Davenport, Monét X Change, Honey Davenport and Ra'Jah O'Hara.
 Her drag mom is Armani Nicole Davenport.
-D'Wayne was living in Dallas before being accepted on Drag Race.
+D'Wayne was living in Dallas before being cast on Drag Race.
 After Drag Race, D'Wayne moved to Katy.
 He has stated that he plans to create a skincare line as well as start a charity that will provide support for transgender women and homosexual youth.

 D'Wayne spent almost a year of his life as a woman, until he realized he identified as a man.
 He opened up about this experience on the fifth episode of the sixth season of RuPaul's Drag Race All Stars, saying: "It took me to go through that experience to not only find myself but to know who I truly was and wanted to be to know I was enough...
 I faced the same obstacles most trans people ([especially] those of color) and that's why I will now and forever advocate and dedicate everything in me to protect them!"